 - Free guided walks and talks open to all.

 - Tuesday morning weekday weed warriors in varied natural areas.

-- Outreach and public education including signs, publications, web applications, appearances at festivals, and more.
+- Public education including signs, publications, web sites, appearances at festivals, and more.

 - Advocating, participating in political processes, and partnering with agencies and other groups.